Rogelio Armenteros: Arizona Diamondbacks

 On November 20, 2020, Armenteros was claimed off waivers by the Arizona Diamondbacks.

 Washington Nationals

 On December 7, 2020, Armenteros was claimed off waivers by the Washington Nationals.
 After struggling to a 5.83 ERA in 7 games for the Triple-A Rochester Red Wings, Armenteros was designated for assignment on June 15, 2021.
 He was outrighted on June 18.
 The Nationals released Armenteros from his minor league contract on August 30.

 Diablos Rojos del México

-On January 17, 2022, Armenteros signed with the Diablos Rojos del México of the Mexican League for the 2022 season.
+On January 17, 2022, Armenteros signed with the Diablos Rojos del México of the Mexican League.
+He made two scoreless appearances for México, recording six strikeouts over 3 2/3 innings pitched.

 Guerreros de Oaxaca

 On May 10, 2022, Armenteros was traded to the Guerreros de Oaxaca of the Mexican League.
-He was released on May 22, 2022.
+In 3 games (2 starts) for Oaxaca, he posted an 0–1 record and 7.94 ERA with 11 strikeouts over 11 1/3 innings pitched.
+Armenteros was released by the Guerreros on May 22.

 International career

 Armenteros was selected to represent Spain at the 2023 World Baseball Classic qualification.